viivue/easy-page-speed-screenshots/README.md

 ## Notes
 - The app includes embedded ChromeDriver binaries in the `drivers` directory for Windows (`chromedriver-win.exe`), macOS (`chromedriver-mac`), and Linux (`chromedriver-linux`), so no manual ChromeDriver installation is required.
 - On macOS or Linux, the app automatically sets execute permissions for the ChromeDriver binary.
 If permission issues occur, run `chmod +x drivers/chromedriver-mac` or `chmod +x drivers/chromedriver-linux` manually.
-- The app runs in single-process mode to reduce memory usage, which may trigger a warning (`Cannot use V8 Proxy resolver in single process mode`).
-This can be ignored unless you encounter network issues behind a proxy.
 - Logs are written to `app.log` in the project directory for troubleshooting.

 ## FAQs & Troubleshooting